 NHS Warrington CCG has an ongoing requirement to review the CCG's governance arrangements to ensure they reflect the principles of good governance.
-In 2021/22, NHS Warrington CCG continued to monitor its joint working arrangements with NHS Halton CCG and also with the Cheshire and Merseyside Joint Committee of CCGs.
+In the first quarter of 2022/23, NHS Warrington CCG continued to monitor its joint working arrangements with NHS Halton CCG and also with the Cheshire and Merseyside Joint Committee of CCGs.
 This included scrutinising the arrangements for identifying and managing conflicts of interest and ensuring that all decisions made are in accordance with the Scheme of Reservation and Delegation.